kyma-project/opentelemetry-collector-components/docs/contributor/releasing.md

 ### Pull Request Title

-Due to the Squash merge GitHub Workflow, each PR results in a single commit after merging into the main development branch.
+Because of the squash-and-merge GitHub workflow, each PR results in a single commit after merging into the main development branch.
 The PR's title becomes the commit message and must adhere to the template:

 `type(scope?): subject`

 #### Type

-- **feat**.
-A new feature or functionality change.
+- **feat**: A new feature or functionality change.
-- **fix**.
-A bug or regression fix.
+- **fix**: A bug or regression fix.
-- **docs**.
-Changes regarding the documentation.
+- **docs**: Changes regarding the documentation.
-- **test**.
-The test suite alternations.
+- **test**: The test suite alternations.
-- **deps**.
-The changes in the external dependencies.
+- **deps**: The changes in the external dependencies.
-- **chore**.
-Anything not covered by the above categories (e.g., refactoring or artefacts building alternations).
+- **chore**: Anything not covered by the above categories (such as refactoring or artefacts building alternations).

-Beware that PRs of type `chore` do not appear in the Changelog for the release.
-Therefore, exclude maintenance changes that are not interesting to consumers of the project by marking them with chore type:
+Note that PRs of type `chore` do not appear in the change log for the release.
+Therefore, exclude maintenance changes that are not interesting to consumers of the project by marking them as "chore", for example:

 - Dotfile changes (.gitignore, .github, and so forth).
 - Changes to development-only dependencies.